RyanClementsHax/ryanclements.dev/posts/seamlessly-using-nextjs-static-props-in-storybook.md

 ---
-title: 'Seamlessly using Next.js static props in Storybook'
-bannerAlt: 'construction vehicle by @zacedmo on Unsplash'
+bannerAlt: construction vehicle by @zacedmo on Unsplash
+publishedOn: 2023-02-20T05:00:00.000Z
+description: >-
-description: 'How to use Next.js static props in Storybook using static imports, esbuild, and webpack'
+  How to use Next.js static props in Storybook using static imports, esbuild, and webpack
-publishedOn: '2/20/2023'
+title: Seamlessly using Next.js static props in Storybook
+updatedAt: 2023-02-24T14:41:13.498Z
 ---

 Making this website has been one of the most fun side projects I've ever worked on.
 It's a playground where I can try so many things and have the freedom to create whatever my heart desires.
 In the spirit of using really cool tech, I decided to build this website with Next.js as my framework, and Storybook for component driven development, and UI testing.